-Today, I am going to share a tip to learn something useful when you have no Internet connection or feel bored.
-You can view significant events in world history from command line in Unix-like systems using built-in Calendar command.
+Today, I am going to share a tip to learn something useful when you feel bored at work.
+You can view significant events in world history from command line in Unix-like systems using Calendar command.
 To use Calendar command, you need to install bsdmainutils package that contains a collection of FreeBSD utilities such as banner, calendar, col, colcrt, colrm, column, from, hexdump, look, lorder, ncal, ul, and write.

 On RPM based systems: